rafaelongo45/NodeJS-Open-Food-Facts-Challenge/README.md

 ```

 ```
-GET /products?page=1
+GET /products?page=n
-   - Route to get the 20 first products registered in the database
+   - Route to get 20 products registered in the database.
+Where "n" is the number of the page you want to check
    - headers: {}
    - body:{}
 ```